Dogs & Other Animals

 Puppies need to be registered by the time they are 12 weeks old (3 months).
 It is best to apply for your registration well before that date.

 If you live in a residential zone and own, or are keeping, more than two dogs you will need to apply for a permit for that property.
-You must apply by writing a letter to us.
+You must apply by completing an application for a Multiple Dog Property Licence.

 A Dog Control Officer will visit your property.
 The history of you as a dog owner and that of your dogs will be taken into consideration; also the cleanliness and size of the kennelling facilities on your property.